HomeInsuranceRestaurant Insurance

 Is food contamination covered by restaurant insurance?

-General liability typically covers foodborne illness claims from customers.
-For spoilage from equipment breakdown, you may need additional coverage like equipment breakdown insurance.
+Yes — general liability typically covers foodborne illness claims from customers.
+Spoilage from equipment breakdown needs a separate equipment breakdown policy.

 Get Your Restaurant Insurance Quote Now